nextbillion-ai/argos/README.md

 ## Error Handling

 These functions return an `error` type value.
-If an input is invalid or does not meet the requirements, the function returns an error containing the appropriate error message.
+If an input does not meet the requirements, the function returns an error containing the appropriate error message.
 If the input is valid, the function returns `nil`.